sboesebeck/morphium/docs/howtos/messaging-implementations.md

     `DualChannelMessaging` for DM/answer delivery to work both ways - see the dedicated section below.

-Standard and Advanced support:
+Standard and MultiCollection support:
 - Change Streams vs polling (`useChangeStream`), window size, multithreading, answers, exclusive vs broadcast.

 Dual Channel supports all of the above too, plus its own DM lane settings (see Configuration below).

 ## Choosing an Implementation

 - Start with Standard.
-If you have many topics, high listener fan‑out, or change streams getting noisy, move to Advanced.
+If you have many topics, high listener fan‑out, or change streams getting noisy, move to MultiCollection.
-- If your bottleneck is specifically request/reply (answer) throughput and you can run a homogeneous cluster (see below), try the beta Dual Channel implementation instead of Advanced - it keeps Standard's simpler single-collection layout for broadcast/topic traffic and only adds the second cursor where it actually helps.
+- If your bottleneck is specifically request/reply (answer) throughput and you can run a homogeneous cluster (see below), try the beta Dual Channel implementation instead of MultiCollection - it keeps Standard's simpler single-collection layout for broadcast/topic traffic and only adds the second cursor where it actually helps.
 - Names used for selection:
-  - `StandardMessaging` → `StdMessaging`
+  - `StandardMessaging` → `SingleCollectionMessaging`
-  - `AdvMessaging` → `AdvancedSplitCollectionMessaging`
+  - `MultiCollectionMessaging` → `MultiCollectionMessaging` (class and registry name are the same)
   - `DualChannelMessaging` (beta) → `DualChannelMessaging`

 ## Dual Channel Messaging (Beta)